eighty4/binny.sh/README.md

 ## Example install scripts in the wild

-Here is a list of install scripts for popular applications:
+Here is a list of install scripts for popular applications that inspired Install.sh:

 - [Homebrew](https://brew.sh/)
 - [pnpm](https://pnpm.io/installation/)